jjvanzon/JJs-Reference-Architecture/api.md

     <a href="https://docs.github.com/en/issues/tracking-your-work-with-issues/quickstart">
        GitHub Issues</a></th>
   <td>
-      Gradually using GitHub Issues more for planning.
+      Gradually used more for planning.
   </td>
 </tr>